CodeYourFuture/class-planner-capgemini-hackathon/README.md

 ---

-# Join Us page:
+# 5. Join Us page:

-it is just a simple register form where we ask them to fill some data:
+it is just a simple register _form_ where we ask them to fill some data:

 1. name **essential**
 2. email address **essential**